nagi1999a/BluetoothDualBootHelper/README.md

 - Windows 10 21H1

 ## Command Line Usage
-**The script need root privilege to modify key stored in /var/lib/bluetooth, so please run with sudo**
+**The script need root privilege to modify the key stored in /var/lib/bluetooth, so please run with sudo**

 sudo ./helper.sh <WINDOWS_DIRECTORY>